Arizard/less-coffee-hugo/content/posts/export-aggregator/index.md

    In development, it starts immediately.
 3. The _Export Generator_, which is responsible for executing API calls to the Deputy accounts and combining the results.
-This component is typically the same in production and development, because in Qantas' case, the export script on the account is read-only, and there are no consequences.
+This component is typically the same in production and development, because in Airline's case, the export script on the account is read-only, and there are no consequences.
 4. The _Export Submitter_ is responsible for taking the output of the Export Generator and sending the result somewhere.
 For production, this would be to